 Consensual and non-consensual sharing of nude and semi-nude images and/or videos, colloquially known as "sexting" and "youth produced imagery", is defined as the sharing between pupils of sexually explicit content, including indecent imagery.
-Indecent imagery is defined as an image which meets one or more of the following criteria:
+This definition does not cover children under the age of 18 sharing adult pornography or exchanging messages that do not contain sexual images.